EndPointCorp/end-point-blog/2021/06/10/getting-inputs-from-JPS-in-Nagios-Icinga.html.md

 ## Conclusion

 There could be another way to solve this issue (which I might not be aware of).
 As of now this script works as expected - and if you want to reuse the script - please customize the script according to your environment so that you will be able to get the expected result that you want.
-Also, as being written in jps’ documentation - getting the output by parsing from jps’ output means we need to maintain the script given the new version of jps changed its output.
+Also, as written in jps’ documentation - getting the output by parsing from jps’ output means we need to maintain the script given the new version of jps changed its output.
 The method which I shared above is just one of the ways to get jps’ report works with Icinga/Nagios plugin.
 Please let me know if you have experience with jps and Icinga/Nagios - and how do you handle the reporting.